cylc/cylc-flow/doc/src/suite-config.rst

 We can write this using a special case of the ``task[-interval]`` syntax - if the interval is null, this implies the task at the initial cycle point.

-For example, we can write our suite like :ref:`Figure X <fig-test4>`.
+For example, we can write our suite like :num:`fig-test4`.

 ..
 Need to use a 'container' directive to get centered image with left-aligned caption (as required for code block text).